1 Dead, Multiple People Injured In Shooting At Tennessee Church: Police

-One person was killed and seven others injured in a shooting at a church in the Nashville area of Tennessee, police said.
-A gunman, who was also wounded, is in custody, according to the police.
+One person was killed and seven others injured after a masked gunman opened fire at a Tennessee church late Sunday morning before he shot himself and was taken into custody, police said.

-Officers responding to the Burnette Chapel Church in Antioch found one woman dead in the parking lot near where “6 other innocents” were shot and another person was pistol-whipped, the Nashville Police Department said on Twitter.
+Officers responding to the Burnette Chapel Church of Christ in Antioch found one woman dead in the parking lot, six other “innocent persons” shot and an usher pistol-whipped, a Metro Nashville Police spokesman said at an afternoon press conference.

-“The majority are older adults,” the Nashville Fire Department said of the victims, adding that all of the victims, except one, were over the age of 60.
+“The majority are older adults,” the Nashville Fire Department said of the victims, adding that all of the people hospitalized, except one, were over the age of 60.

-The extent of the injuries, which followed 911 calls placed around 11 a.m. local time, are not yet clear, the Tennessean reported.

 A woman who said she lives next-door to the church recalled hearing loud noises outside her home before she said two people came to her door seeking help.

-Note: This article has been updated with the name of the suspect.
-A previous version reported that the police said the suspect was 26 years old.
-They have since said he is 25.